 Obturator externus

-The obturator nerve is the correct answer because it innervates the obturator externus muscle.
-The obturator nerve originates from the lumbar plexus and travels through the obturator foramen to reach the medial compartment of the thigh.
-It provides motor innervation to the obturator externus muscle, which is responsible for laterally rotating the thigh and stabilizing the hip joint.
+Explanation The obturator nerve is the correct answer because it innervates the obturator externus muscle.
+The obturator nerve originates from the lumbar plexus and passes through the obturator foramen to reach the medial compartment of the thigh.
+It provides motor innervation to the obturator externus muscle, which is responsible for laterally rotating the hip joint.
+Therefore, the obturator nerve is directly related to the function of the obturator externus muscle.

 Rate this question: